Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Optimization of CNNs

-Therefore, the result suggests that only a limited number of effective physical features are embedded in the tracks of signal and background, and the matching between the channel number $n$ and the effective features will be helpful for the improvement of discrimination performance.
-Based on this assumption, too many channels will have negative effects on the discrimination ability.
-Too few channels can not describe the features of the events well, resulting in weakening the ability of the classification of signal and background events.
+Therefore, the result suggests that only a limited number of effective physical features are embedded in the tracks of signal and background, and that the matching between the channel number $n$ and the number of the effective features can help to further improve the model's generalizability and performance.
+Based on this assumption, we conclude that too many channels will not help improve the model's discrimination power.
+Meanwhile, too few channels will result in a lack of sufficient latent feature space for the model to discriminate between the signal and the background events.